Retirement

 • • Typically no inflation adjustment

-• • Dies with you (no inheritance value)
+• • Remaining value dies with you (no inheritance)

 Full control over a large sum of money.
 You decide how to invest it, when to withdraw, and what happens to any remainder when you die.